Attendance

 It is very important that children get into the habit of arriving at school on time every day as this sets the pattern for the rest of their school life.

 If your child arrives late before the close of the register they will receive a late mark – ‘L’.
-If they arrive more than 30 minutes late for a session, after the close of register, they will be marked as an unauthorised absence – ‘U’.
+If they arrive more than 30 minutes late for a session, after the close of register, they will receive a ‘U’ mark which counts as an unauthorised absence.

 Regular lateness not only seriously disrupts the learning of the child arriving late but also interrupts the learning of the class they are arriving late to.